 The podcast and articles by Dr. Bhatt are intended to be strictly informative, and will not provide any diagnosis, treatment recommendation, or directed medical advice.
 Unfortunately, not all messages can be addressed, and no message is guaranteed a response.
 Information provided by Dr. Bhatt in articles and podcasts is intended to address common questions of general applicability, and may not apply to your unique situation.
 As a result, please do not use the advice or conclusions found in any articles and podcasts on this site as a substitute for professional personal medical advice.
 If you are looking for treatment, please contact us today.

-Haley: Hello.
-My name is Haley, and you’re listening to Straight Talk with the Doc, a podcast that takes a real look at addiction, mental health and treatment.
+Hayley: Hello.
+My name is Hayley, and you’re listening to Straight Talk with the Doc, a podcast that takes a real look at addiction, mental health and treatment.
 I’m here with our content director, Jeff and our medical director.
 Dr. Bhatt.
 How are you guys doing today?

 Jeff: I’m doing just fine today.
 How are you doing Dr. Bhatt?

 Dr. Bhatt: Good.
-Jeff, Haley, how are you guys?
+Jeff, Hayley, how are you guys?